brent-ivens-hg/school/google_ads_display_certification.md

 ## 3. Reach Users on Google Display Ads

 > Google Display Ads provides powerful **targeting options** to ensure your ads reach the right people at the right
-> time,
-> helping achieve specific campaign goals.
-Below are the main targeting strategies for each objective:
+> time, helping achieve specific campaign goals.
+Below are the main targeting strategies for each objective.

 ### Build Awareness